minyingwu/AWS-Cognito-Federated-Example/README.md

 # aws_cognito_federated_exmaple

 This example code will help the beginners in SaaS on AWS development.
-You could follow the source code and this article to create a simple system including frontend iOS app and AWS backend.
+You could follow the source code and this article to create a simple system including the frontend iOS app and AWS backend.

-In client side, the iOS app import AWS SDK to handle API from server, and integrate third-party login service.
+In the client-side, the iOS app import AWS SDK to handle API from the server, and integrate third-party login service.
-In server side, we use Amazon Cognito Federated Identities to manage the login account(including Facebook and Google), Lambda and API Gateway provide RESTful API to client side, and access the user data in DynamoDB.
+In the server-side, we use Amazon Cognito Federated Identities to manage the login account(including Facebook and Google), Lambda and API Gateway provide RESTful API to the client-side, and access the user data in DynamoDB.

 ## Contents
 - [Learn](#learn)